mirukana/pixcat/README.md

 Display images on a [kitty](https://sw.kovidgoyal.net/kitty/) terminal with optional custom/thumbnail/fit-to-screen resizing.
-Developped with the goal to be a more powerful alternative to `kitty icat`, while also providing an usable Python 3.6+ API.
+Developed with the goal of being a more powerful alternative to `kitty icat`, while also providing an usable Python 3.6+ API.

 ## Usage